 For park fans, the films raise an interesting question.
 Is Walley World an actual place?
 Let’s break it down.

 Revolution remains at the park.
-Opened in 1976, the classic coaster is heralded as the first modern steel coaster to feature a loop.
+Opened in the bicentennial year of 1976, the classic coaster is heralded as the first modern steel coaster to feature a loop.
 In 2016, Six Flags gave it some much-needed love with new trains, new restraints, and a spiffed-up, freshly painted track.
 It calls the reborn coaster, The New Revolution.
 The park then turned it into a really new coaster when it made the surprise announcement that it would include a sophisticated virtual reality experience.
-Read more in my article, "Virtual Reality Coasters Roll Out at Six Flags."
 (Perhaps the park squandered an opportunity to incorporate Vacation into the VR storyline.